Constellation-Labs/documentation-hub/stargazer/Guide/index.md

 <intro-end />

-This guide will walk you throught various features your dapp may use, will provide a general explanation, a code example, and in some cases a demo for you to test.
+This guide will walk you through various features your app may use, will provide general explanation, code examples, and demos for you to use to get started.